Born: November 17, 1942

 For The Aviator, Scorsese received another Golden Globe nomination and his fifth Best Director Academy Award nomination.
 In 2007, he won his second Golden Globe award for his work in The Departed (2006) as well as his first Best Director Academy Awardan honor that many believed was long overdue.
 The awards didn't stop there.

 He received a third Golden Globe for directing Hugoa film jokingly referred to as the first movie he's ever made that children can watch, as well as another Academy Award nomination for best director.
-His most recent venture is The Wolf of Wall Street (2014) starring Leonardo DiCaprio and Jonah Hill.
+Two years later, he helmed The Wolf of Wall Street (2014), which stars Leonardo DiCaprio and Jonah Hill.